 We soon understood that the contentious issue was cycling and the building of jumps in the park.
-The jumps, some of which are extremely dangerous to walkers on paths, compromise the health and sustainability of the forest.
+The jumps, some of which were dangerous to walkers on paths, compromised the health and sustainability of the forest.

-In addition, many stakeholders had been involved for many years, even decades in restoring the land and lacked trust in the engagement process, convinced that Saanich had an agenda.
-We also faced a local public that felt they were constantly participating in engagement processes.
+In addition, some stakeholders had been involved for years, even decades.
+They had worked on restoration of the land and lacked trust in the engagement process.
+Some believed that Saanich had an agenda.
+We also were trying to engage a local public who felt engagement processes were constant.

 Saanich residents including neighbours who property adjoins the land, young families, youth, UVic students, destination cyclists, nature lovers, dog walkers, First Nations, and visitors to the area.

 Trust has been key to this process.
 We take the necessary time to build relationships between advisory group members and other stakeholders.
 We highlight commonalities and demonstrate how different perspectives don’t require opinions to be correct or incorrect.
 We exercise what consensus means so that the group can appreciate differing perspectives and agree that group decisions based on these perspectives are the best decisions that can be made at the time.